mrbrinker/cardano-node/README.md

 $ cabal build cardano-node cardano-cli
 ```

 Install the `cardano-node` and `cardano-cli` commands using `cabal`.
-Not that you may need to specify the installation directory using `--installdir`.
+Note that you may need to specify the installation directory using `--installdir`.

 ```
 $ cabal install cardano-node cardano-cli